FAQ KIT VPN access

-With an established VPN connection under Linux, several internal pages can be reached, but there are problems with accessing the fileserver, printing server, license server or https://team.kit.edu.
+5.)
+With an established VPN connection under Linux, several internal pages can be reached, but there are problems with accessing the fileserver.
 The name resolution (DNS) doesn’t work for all names

-Please read the instructions in the Linux manual in the section “Usage of the KIT resolver for the DNS resolution”
+Please read the Linux manual, section “Using KIT resolvers for DNS resolution”.